Home Page

 Click to enlarge

-The VPSA was incorporated under the Society Act of British Columbia on February 5th, 1993 and recognized as an “approved shooting organization on February 26th, 1993.
+The VPSA was incorporated under the Society Act of British Columbia on February 5th, 1993 and recognized as an

 North Saanich Rod & Gun Club - P.O.
 Box 2043 - Sidney, B.C. - V8L 3S3